Skip to main content

 Why NewPlayFest?

+Submitted scripts are read and ranked by a national panel of reviewers through a three-tiered reviewing process.
 Finalist scripts are reviewed by the Producing Theatres, which select the winning plays to be brought to life on stage.

 AACT partners with Producing Theatres to craft a festival calendar and create a comprehensive promotional plan—including social media outreach—to boost attendance and encourage other theatres to consider these new works for their own seasons.
 Each production helps shape the future of the play, providing invaluable feedback for the playwright on what works, what doesn’t, and potential areas for revision.

-The winning plays are published in an anthology by Dramatic Publishing Company, which also highlights the Producing Community Theatre and cast for the production.
-Click here for the current list of anthologies.
+The winning plays are published in an anthology by Dramatic Publishing Company, which also highlights the Producing Community Theatre and the cast for the production.

 AACT NewPlayFest is made possible in part by a grant from the Jack K. Ayre and Frank Ayre Lee Theatre Foundation.